apolloconfig/apollo/docs/en/development/portal-how-to-enable-webhook-notification.md

-Apollo has supported  **webhook** since 1.8.0 edition, which is triggered to send you a message when your configuration is released.
+Starting with version 1.8.0, Apollo has added webhook support, which will be triggered to send you a message when your configuration is released.

 ## How to enable webhook

-> The configuration items are stored in the table named ApolloPortalDB.ServerConfig. `admin—system parameter` page is an alternative to configuration.
-All the configurations will be valid in one minute.
+> The configuration items are stored in the table named ApolloPortalDB.ServerConfig.
+You may also config them in `Admin Tools - System Configuration` page.
+The configuration changes will take effect within one minute.

 1. webhook.supported.envs

-Open the environments lists.
-Multiple envs are split by comma, like
+The environment lists to enable webhook support.
+Multiple environments should be separated by commas, e.g.,

 ```
 DEV, FAT, UAT, PRO